rschristopher/rschristopher.github.io/src/custody/index.md

     to the dark web
     multiple times (through any one of the high-profile data breaches that you read about in the news).
+    Tying your wealth to personal information is generally a bad idea, but impossible to avoid with institutional custody.

-	The fire-proof lockbox would not preserve a piece of paper through a house fire.
+	A fire-proof lockbox would not preserve a piece of paper through a house fire.

     Regardless, there's a much bigger problem -- a barely competent hacker could call your bank and impersonate you.
-    With a quick glance at your social media, they can answer the security questions (*Cherokees, Rex, Hoboken*), then they
+    With a quick glance at your social media, they could answer the security questions (*Cherokees, Rex, Hoboken*), then they
     reset the password, change the security questions, liquidate the account,